ASSOCIATION FOR THE STUDY OF LAW, CULTURE, AND THE HUMANITIES

 We cannot accept any further applications to present at the conference, but all are welcome to attend the conference as participants.

-To attend the conference, please pay the registration fee according to the following rates:
+To attend the conference, please register here.
+Registration fees should be paid according to the following rates:

 Graduate students and post-doctoral scholars: $35

 Income between $75,000-$99,999: $155

 Income $125,000 and over: $260